|

 A: Yes, but not disputes or accounts under the credit bureau's minimum.

-and your check for the districts' court costs (which is added to the debtor's obligation)
+your check for the districts' court costs (which is added to the debtor's obligation).
+The debtor's jurisdiction may have

 A: Yes, but they're treated similiar to a normal collection account.